A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Homogeneous realisation

 defines a $(2j+1)$-dimensional group representation. \begin{proof} The action satisfies

-which defines a group action over the vector space $\mathbb{C}_{2j}[z_0,z_1]$. \end{proof} \begin{notabene} We could also have defined the action by $P(a^{-1} \pmb z)$, $P(a^\dagger \pmb z)$ or $P(\pmb z a)$.
-In fact $P(\pmb z a) = P(a^T \pmb z)$, defines the same action.
-The convention that we have chosen here is the one of Rovelli (\cite{CLQG} p.
+which defines a group action over the vector space $\mathbb{C}_{2j}[z_0,z_1]$. \end{proof} \begin{notabene} We would get equivalent realisations by defining the action with $P(a^{-1} \pmb z)$, $P(a^\dagger \pmb z)$ or $P(\pmb z a)$.
+In fact $P(\pmb z a) = P(a^T \pmb z)$.
+The convention that we have chosen here is the one of Rovelli-Vidotto (\cite{CLQG} p.
 173).
-Moreover our convention is consistent with the choice we have made later for the representations of the principal series (cf. \ref{principal homogeneous}).
-In Bernard (\cite{Bernard2012} p.
-128) the convention $P(a^{-1} \pmb z)$ is used. \end{notabene}

-This group action induces the following action of the generators\footnote{See the footnote of page \pageref{note cong} for the notation $\cong$.}
+Moreover our convention is consistent with the choice we have made later for the representations of the principal series (cf. section \ref{sub:principal homogeneous}).
+In Bernard (\cite{bernard2012} p.
+128) the convention $P(a^{-1} \pmb z)$ is used. \end{notabene} The group action induces the following action of the generators